Local workers - Method of travel to work - All industries

 |Glenelg Shire - All industries||2016||2011||Change|

-In 2016, there were 25 people in the who caught public transport to work (train, bus, tram or ferry) in Glenelg Shire, compared with 5,512 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 25 people who caught public transport to work (train, bus, tram or ferry) in Glenelg Shire, compared with 5,558 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Glenelg Shire in 2016 compared to Victoria shows that 0.3% used public transport, while 71.1% used a private vehicle, compared with 10.5% and 68.4% respectively in Victoria.
+Analysis of the method of travel to work in Glenelg Shire in 2016 compared to the Victoria workforce within Glenelg Shire shows that 0.3% used public transport, while 71.7% used a private vehicle, compared with 12.4% and 66.9% respectively in Victoria.

-The major differences between the method of travel to work of the workforce in Glenelg Shire and Victoria were:
+The major differences between the method of travel to work of the workforce in Glenelg Shire and the Victoria workforce were:

 - A larger percentage of local workers who did not go to work (12.4% compared to 9.3%)